-Supplementary Fig 2.
+Fig S2.
 Simulation of 3D structure of single-cell chromatin in naive and primed hESCs.

 a, Schematic diagram of the Dip-C chromatin conformation capture protocol and the test results of each step.
 3D information of chromatin structure was encoded in the linear genome through proximity ligation of chromatin fragments, and the ligation product was then amplified by META (20) and sequenced. b-d, Fragment length distribution after whole-genome amplification by performing Bioanalyzer trace of a representative pooled library.
 Only desired products >300bp remained. e, Summary of Dip-C library quality. f, Process of Dip-C to simulate the chromatin structure in a single cell.
 Naive or primed human ESCs were sorted into single cells.
 After constructing Dip-C library, single cell chromatin contact map is created and 3D genome structure is simulated based on the library.
 Each experiment contained two biological repeats.
 The 3D chromatin structure is based on single-cell Diploid Chromatin Conformation Capture (Dip-C) data obtained from naive and primed hESCs.
 In primed hESCs, chromosomes are intermingled and show more chromatin interactions, whereas chromosomes are regionally localized and have less chromatin interactions in naive hESCs.
 Different colors represent different chromosomes (1,2,3,...X/Y).